microsoft-dx/cordova-azure-rest/docs/exercise01/readme.md

 Go to [the development branch of this repository](https://github.com/microsoft-dx/cordova-azure-rest/tree/development) and either clone it locally (if you are familiar with GitHub) or just download it as a ZIP file.

+> If you have [git-scm](https://git-scm.com/) installed or other source control management tools, you can use the following command: `git clone -b development https://github.com/microsoft-dx/cordova-azure-rest`.

 Then navigate to the `src/AspNetToDoApi/` folder and open `AspNetToDoApi.sln` file with Visual Studio 2015.
 This will open two projects, the .NET backend and the mobile application.

 ![](../media/solution-projects.png)